-Transcription mediated by hypoxia inducible factor (HIF-1) contributes to tumor angiogenesis and metastasis but is also involved in activation of cell-death pathways and normal physiological processes.
-Given the complexity of HIF-1 signaling, it could be advantageous to target a subset of HIF-1 effectors rather than the entire pathway.
-We compare the genome-wide effects of three molecules that each interfere with the HIF-1-DNA interaction: a polyamide targeted to the hypoxia response element (HRE), siRNA targeted to HIF-1 α , and echinomycin, a DNA-binding natural product with a similar but less specific sequence preference than the polyamide.
-The polyamide affects a subset of hypoxia-induced genes consistent with its binding site preferences.
-For comparison, HIF-1 α siRNA and echinomycin each affect the expression of nearly every gene induced by hypoxia.
-Remarkably, the total number of genes affected by either polyamide or HIF-1 α siRNA over a range of thresholds is comparable.
-The data show that polyamides can be used to affect a subset of a pathway regulated by a transcription factor.
-In addition, this study offers a unique comparison of three complementary approaches towards exogenous control of endogenous gene expression.
+Transcription mediated by hypoxia inducible factor (HIF-1) contributes to tumor angiogenesis and metastasis but is also involved in the activation of cell-death pathways and normal physiological processes.
+Given the complexity of HIF-1 signaling it could be advantageous to target a subset of HIF-1 effectors rather than the entire pathway.
+We compared the genome-wide effects of three molecules that each interfere with the HIF-1-DNA interaction: a polyamide targeted to the hypoxia response element (HRE), siRNA targeted to HIF-1a, and echinomycin, a DNA binding natural product with a similar but less specific sequence preference to the polyamide.
+The polyamide affects a subset of hypoxia-induced genes that are consistent with the binding site preferences of the polyamide.
+For comparison, siRNA targeted to HIF-1α and echinomycin each affect the expression of nearly every gene induced by hypoxia.
+Remarkably, the total number of genes affected by either polyamide or HIF-1α siRNA over a range of thresholds is comparable.
+The data show how polyamides can be used to affect a subset of a pathway regulated by a transcription factor.
+In addition, this study offers a unique comparison of three complementary approaches toward exogenous control of endogenous gene expression.

-3.2 Introduction
+4.1 Introduction

-Exogenous chemical and biological methods to control directly expression of selected endogenous genes could have broad implications for human medicine.
-Towards this goal, a number of technological approaches are currently being investigated.
-Polydactyl zinc finger proteins are a programmable class of DNA binding proteins capable of sequencespecific binding (1, 2).
-These designed proteins have been used to inhibit expression of target genes (3), and transcriptional activator domain-zinc finger conjugates have been used to activate expression of target genes (4).
+Exogenous chemical and biological methods to control directly the expression of selected endogenous genes could have broad implications for human medicine.
+Toward this goal, a number of technological approaches are currently being investigated.
+Polydactyl zinc finger proteins are a programmable class of DNA binding proteins capable of sequence-specific binding (1, 2).
+These designed proteins have been used to inhibit expression of target genes (3), and conjugates of zinc finger proteins and transcriptional activator domains have been used to activate the expression of target genes (4).
 The RNA-interference pathway can be used to regulate gene expression at the post-transcriptional level (5). siRNA and shRNA molecules enlist cellular machinery to degrade selected mRNA targets (6, 7).
-RNAi technology has been highly effective in achieving potent and specific knock-down of target mRNAs and is now widely used to probe target gene function (8).
-However, bioavailability and delivery of zinc finger proteins and siRNA to targets in humans could be an obstacle to their therapeutic application and continues to receive considerable attention (8).
-Cellpermeable small molecules that modulate protein-protein or protein-DNA interactions offer another approach to the control of endogenous gene regulation.
-Screening small molecule and natural product libraries for a desired effect can identify candidate molecules with high likelihoods of possessing drug-like bioavailability; drawbacks include the need to screen anew for each target protein-protein or protein-DNA interaction.
-Polyamides containing N-methylimidazole (Im) and N-methylpyrrole (Py) are a class of programmable DNA-binding small molecules previously used to disrupt protein-DNA interactions in a sequence-specific manner in cell culture (9, 10).
+RNAi technology has been highly effective in achieving potent and specific knock-down of target mRNAs and is now widely used to probe functions of target genes (8).
+However, bioavailability and delivery of zinc finger proteins and siRNA, or vectors that code for them, to targets in humans could be an obstacle to their therapeutic application and continues to receive considerable attention Cell-permeable small molecules that modulate protein-protein or protein-DNA interactions offer another approach to the control of endogenous gene regulation.
+Screening small molecule and natural product libraries for a desired effect can identify candidate molecules that have a high likelihood of possessing drug-like bioavailability.
+Drawbacks include the need to screen anew for each target protein-protein or protein-DNA interaction.
+Polyamides containing N-methylimidazole (Im) and N-methylpyrrole (Py) are a class of programmable DNA-binding small molecules that have been used to disrupt protein-DNA interactions in a sequence specific manner in cell culture (9).